panchamipammi123-maker/paradise-nursery-shopping-cart-app/README.md

-# paradise-nursery-shopping-cart-app
+# Paradise Nursery Shopping Application

-Paradise Nursery Shopping Cart App – React + Redux
+This is the final project for the React and Redux course.